-The magnitude of the $\beta$ exponent captures abandonment driven by population growth, including increased demand for non-residential land uses at the centre, disruptions to the housing market due to an increased demand for limited available housing, and the establishment of consolidated urban centres in peripheral regions contributing to the ongoing suburbanization process \cite{di2021urban}.
-These new centres often emerge around significant employment, shopping, or business hubs where modern infrastructure, services, and facilities have been developed, rendering city centres less appealing to new families and existing residents \cite{ayala18}.
-The magnitude of the $\alpha$ exponent captures the centre decline and the suburbanization process due to non-growth-related factors.
-These processes are fuelled by the need for more space for urban development, the emergence of new urban centres in peripheral locations, real estate market speculation, the financialisation of housing, changes in housing regulations \cite{di2021urban}, and shifts in consumer preferences.
-Additionally, these trends were exacerbated by reforms to housing finance agencies in Mexico during the early 1990s \cite{monkkonen2011mexican}.
-These reforms enabled private companies to build affordable housing in peripheral areas where land was less expensive, mainly driven by market speculation and a departure from the previously government-led incremental urbanisation approach \cite{monkkonen2011mexican}.
-The effects of these urban processes can be addressed through thoughtful urban planning that strives to contain growth-related scaling through comprehensive housing, transportation, and economic policy strategies that aim to maintain existing population densities. }
+The magnitude of the $\beta$ exponent captures abandonment driven by population growth.
+It includes elements such as increased demand for non-residential land uses at the centre, disruptions to the housing market driven by a rising demand for limited available housing, and the establishment of consolidated urban centres in peripheral regions, contributing to the ongoing suburbanisation process \cite{di2021urban}.
+These new locations often emerge around employment, shopping, or business hubs, where modern infrastructure, services, and facilities have been developed, rendering city centres less appealing to new families \cite{ayala18}.
+The magnitude of the $\alpha$ exponent captures the centre decline and the suburbanisation process due to non-growth-related factors.
+Within our model, these exponents are constant in the 30-year period studied.
+Changes in the magnitude of urban expansion are mainly explained by corresponding changes in population growth rates (equation \eqref{eq:L_factors}), rather than in the mechanisms and drivers of urban expansion in this period.